wp-plugins/n0tice-for-wordpress/README.md

 Plugin created in cooperation with the [Hackney Citizen](http://www.hackneycitizen.co.uk).

+For documentation and more information, visit the plugin's [github project](https://github.com/aendrew/n0tice-wp/).

 ## Installation ##

 1. Upload the n0tice directory to the `/wp-content/plugins/` directory